 Whether you are looking to haul some goods or equipment, a pickup truck may be just the need of the hour.
 Drivers love pickup trucks for their towing and hauling capacity.
 We are referring to a pickup truck that is meant for personal use.
 There are four different types that pickup trucks are available in Ontario.
-The mid-size, full size, compact and heavy duty types are the different variants.
+The mid-size, full-size, compact and heavy-duty types are the different variants.
 A pickup truck with less bulk has better fuel economy.
-The Insurance Bureau of Canada makes a list of 10 most stolen vehicles in Canada based on data from theft claims.
+The Insurance Bureau of Canada makes a list of the 10 most stolen vehicles in Canada based on data from theft claims.
 Sadly, pickup trucks dominate the list with 9 out of 10 scores as per the 2015 report.

 Do Pickup Trucks Belong To Commercial Or Personal Class Of Cars

 As per MTO, all pickups are considered commercial as per citation in the Highway Traffic Act.
 A pickup truck that has registered more than 4500 kg gross weight may require a Commercial Vehicle Operator’s Registration certificate if used for business.
 It then belongs to the commercial class of cars.